freeatnet/tootsie/README.md

 * `create_failure_queue`: If true, a queue is automatically created that is bound to the exchange with a routing key such that any permanently failed jobs end up here.
 This queue can be used to inspect failures and requeue them.
 * `failure_queue_ttl`: If set, the failure queue will be created with this TTL setting (requires RabbitMQ).
 Unlike RabbitMQ, this specifies the timeout in _seconds_.
 * `use_legacy_completion_event`: If true, use the event type `tootsie_completed` instead of `tootsie.completed`.
+* `paths`: Specify separate paths that will be mapped to queues, each of which have different processing behaviours.
+See section below.

+### Paths

+To specify multiple concurrent queues that can be targeted by the API and have different workers:

+    paths:
+      high_priority:
+        worker_count: 10

+This will create a listener that only listens for jobs added with the path `high_priority`.
+The worker setting means this listener will get more workers than the default queue.

+The default path is `default`.
+It gets the worker count specified on the daemon command line.

+**Important**: If you previously have run without any paths set, you must manually unbind the queue `tootsie` from the routing key `tootsie.job._.#._.#`.
+Otherwise priority-based queues will get _all_ messages.

 ### Old settings no longer supported